 When the most common psychological defense mechanism — denial — hardens into an outer shell so impenetrable as to be worn like armor, you have yourself a clinical narcissist.
-They may not — and probably will never — be diagnosed; but unmistakably, you cannot seem to find empathy in them no matter how high or low you look.
+They may not — and probably will never — be diagnosed as members of a group of personality disorders known in psychology as Cluster B; but unmistakably, you cannot seem to find empathy in them no matter how high or low you look.

 They think of themselves as special; chosen; beyond the fray — rules do not generally apply to them, but oh do they ever to you.
-They tend to see the world in black and white terms, a Manichaean struggle with strict social hierarchies to abide by and perpetuate — a world of dominance and submission, with themselves at the top.
+They tend to see the world in black and white terms, a Manichaean struggle of hierarchy vs. fairness, with strict social status to abide by and perpetuate — a world of dominance and submission, with themselves at the top.

 The higher on the Cluster B scale you go (with psychopathy at the top), the less empathy these individuals possess.
 Without empathy, there is no basis for forming a conscience.
 One could say the classic defining hallmark of this group of personality disorders is that the people exhibiting them have little to no conscience.